 In those courses where a faculty member places students in the work environment under the supervision of an employer and visits the students throughout the semester to ensure work-based learning is occurring, the workload unit shall be the student credit hour earned, up to 3 WLUs, for enrollments of 12 to 25.
-In cases of course enrollment under 12, the dean may offer a stipend to a faculty member.
-The stipend will be calculated at 0.07 times the appropriate overload rate times the number of students.
 Faculty may choose to count enrollments under 12 as part of their load using the formula 0.07 times the WLU times the number of students.